wtrainor/INGENIOUS_streamlit/paper/paper.md

     orcid: 0000-0002-5726-3886
     equal-contrib: true
     affiliation: "1, 2" # (Multiple affiliations must be quoted)
-  - name: Author Without ORCID
+  - name: Sierra Rosario (Author Without ORCID)
     equal-contrib: false # (This is how you can denote equal contributions between multiple authors)
     affiliation: 2
   - name: Author with no affiliation